FrancescoRisso/Music/README.md

 # Song_scroller
-This is a pc application, made by a guitarist for musicians, in particular for other guitar players.
+This is a pc application, made by a guitarist for musicians and singers, in particular for other guitar players.
+It is useful if you want to play (or sing) a song with scrolling lirics and chords, while listening to the original song.

 # Compatibility
 This app works on Windows and Linux.
 I do not have the possibility to test it on macOS.